tali/gerrit-plugin-follow-me/resources/Documentation/rest-api-changes.md

 * `on_review_branch`: boolean, whether the change is on the right branch.
 Used to show/hide the 'SELECT' button.
 * `valid_review_target`: boolean, whether the change has a valid `Review-Target:` footer.
+* `rebase_requested`: boolean, whether the parent of the commit needs to be updated.
 * `review_target`: string, the contents of the `Review-Target:` footer.
 * `version`: string, the resolved version of `review_target`.
 * `follow_branch`: string, the contents of the configuration key `plugins.followme.followBranch`.